rbghks0126/personal-site/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello, I'm Gyu Hwan (this is my first name).
-I am a Master of Data Science student at the University of Melbourne.
+Hello, I'm Gyu.
+I am a Graduate Quantitative Researcher at Optiver in Sydney.
+I completed the Master of Data Science degree at the University of Melbourne.
 I am passionate in data science, in particular how engineering and statistics meet in creating actionable insights.

-I hope to use this website as a medium to share some of my projects relating to statistics, machine learning, data science.
+I hope to use this website as a medium to share some of my projects relating to statistics, machine learning, and data science.

 <br>
 <h4><center>My Experience </center> </h4>